workgroupengineering/Documentation/docs/controls/grid.md

     </Grid>
 ```

-In this moment our **asterix** symbols are forcing our grid to become equal, now let's see what will happen when we replace **asterix** with the **Auto** keyword
+In this moment our **asterisk** symbols are forcing our grid to become equal, now let's see what will happen when we replace **asterisk** with the **Auto** keyword

 ![Grid Using Auto Keyword](../../.gitbook/assets/grid_auto_example_buttons.png)

-As you can see our grid become sticky to it's content, it is very usefull when we have components with variable `Height` propety.
+As you can see our grid become sticky to its content, it is very useful when we have components with variable `Height` property.

 This new View code look's like this: